jitpavi/COVID-19-Week-Wise-Cases---Indian-State---Chloropeth-Visulization/README.md

 #### -- Project Status: [Active]
 In process of adding the data reported from the district level of each respective States of India.
+Also need to add the geocodes of Ladkah once it will available in public open source.

 ## Project Intro/Objective:
 This project will produce the chloropeth map to visualize the number of cases reported in each state of India starting from Week 10 of the year 2020.
 In the map there will be Week-wise Slider through which you can visualise the weekly status of each respective States and how much badly are they affected by the Covid-19 crisis.